puppetjoy/nest-cli/README.md

 `nest install` is the Nest installer for hosts with a [Stage 3](https://gitlab.james.tl/nest/stage3) image.
-It understands everything from partitioning to firmware installation and provides reasonable fault-tolerance.
+It understands everything from partitioning to firmware installation and provides reasonable fault tolerance.

 ![Nest CLI Install Screenshot](.screenshot-install.png)